-It is helpful to note that our results need to be considered carefully if generalisations to other geometries are contemplated.
-An obvious question is to ask how our work may be applied to annular plates.
-In our present study the existence of the edge instability is contingent upon the presence of compressive stresses near the circumference which is guaranteed if the outer edge of the plate is weakly clamped or pinned.
-If there is also uniform stretching applied along the outer circumference then one has a handle on the extent of the region of compressive stresses and this is the role played by our parameter μ .
-For an annular plate with a traction-free inner boundary, weakly clamped along the outer rim, and subjected to uniform stretching along that edge there will be no compressive stresses in the annulus according to the Lamé solution.
-If transverse pressure is also applied then the region of compressive stresses will be situated near the outer rim and this will be an entirely nonlinear phenomenon.
-Haughton & McKay [25] have considered the plane-stress problem for an annular membrane in the case of a nonlinear Varga material and with several types of boundary conditions.
+It is helpful to note that our results need to be considered carefully if generalizations to other geometries are contemplated.
+An obvious question to ask is how our work may be applied to annular plates.
+In our present study the existence of the edge instability is contingent upon the presence of compressive stresses near the circumference, which is guaranteed if the outer edge of the plate is weakly clamped or pinned.
+If there is also uniform stretching applied along the outer circumference, then one has a handle on the extent of the region of compressive stresses, and this is the role played by our parameter μ .
+For an annular plate with a traction-free inner boundary, weakly clamped along the outer rim and subjected to uniform stretching along that edge, there will be no compressive stresses in the annulus according to the Lamé solution.
+If transverse pressure is also applied, then the region of compressive stresses will be situated near the outer rim and this will be an entirely nonlinear phenomenon (exactly as in the current paper).
+Haughton and McKay [25] considered the plane-stress problem for an annular membrane in the case of a nonlinear Varga material and with several types of boundary conditions.
 The principal stresses were found to be always tensile if the inner boundary is stress free.

-Our problem here has the feature that the loading intimately ties together the basic state with the infinitesimal wrinkle pattern.
-The usual approach taken in these types of problems is to determine the underlying basic state and then adjust the loading, which plays the role of an eigenvalue, so that non-trivial modes are possible.
+Our problem here has the feature that via the loading, the basic state and the infinitesimal wrinkle pattern are intimately connected.
+The usual approach taken in these types of problems is to determine the underlying basic state and then adjust the loading, which plays the role of an eigenvalue, so that nontrivial modes are possible.

 Here the situation is somewhat different.
-The value of λ plays a pivotal role in the form of the basic state so that both this quantity and the perturbation structure really need to be developed in tandem.
+The value of λ plays a pivotal role in the form of the basic state so that both this quantity and the perturbation structure need to be developed in tandem.
 This is the feature that suggested it would be advantageous to view λ as given and then calculate the associated wrinkle wavenumber.
 This strategy has enabled us to monitor the stability characteristics of the system as the in-plane loading varies from completely unstretched right through to a taut geometry.
-Whilst we have been able to implement similar techniques in related situations, we believe this is first example where it has proved possible to track the effect of a varying physical parameter over such an extended regime.
-It would be of considerable interest to know whether the problem we have here is somewhat special in that respect or whether the approach has more general applicability.
+While we have been able to implement similar techniques in related situations, we believe this is the first example where it has proved possible to track the effect of a varying physical parameter over such an extended regime.
+It would be of considerable interest to know whether the problem presented here is somewhat special in that respect or whether the approach has more general applicability.

-The referees are thanked for their numerous comments which led to improvements in the paper.
+Acknowledgments.
+We thank the referees for their numerous comments which led to improvements in the paper.